pytest-dev/pytest/doc/en/explanation/pythonpath.rst

   Same as ``prepend``, requires test module names to be unique when the test directory tree is not arranged in packages, because the modules will put in :py:data:`sys.modules` after importing.

-* ``importlib``: new in pytest-6.0, this mode uses :mod:`importlib` to import test modules.
+* ``importlib``: new in pytest-6.0, this mode uses more fine control mechanisms provided by :mod:`importlib` to import test modules.
 This gives full control over the import process, and doesn't require changing :py:data:`sys.path`.

   For this reason this doesn't require test module names to be unique.